Woman in California dies while taking photos at waterfall

 The woman, who was not immediately identified, was taking photos at the falls in Emerald Bay, on the west side of Lake Tahoe in the northeastern part of the state, officials said.
 She lost her footing and went over, the North Tahoe Fire Protection District said.

-The agency did not say what type of photos she was taking, but did urge others to use extra caution while taking pictures.
+The fire protection district urged the public to use extra caution while taking pictures.
 "This is a sad reminder to be cautious when taking selfies and other photos in dangerous areas," the fire protection district said.
 "Don't under estimate the power of water falls, rivers and cold water temperatures."

 The Tahoe Truckee Regional Rescue Team, a multi-agency organization, responded to the falls to recover the woman’s body, the fire protection district said.